-- 1) The sixteen (16) teams shall play Round Robin matches over the first six days to determine the four (4) winners of the Round Robin groups. - Following the draw, the daily ties (country v country) for the round robin sessions will be scheduled and announced. - 3) All players and Captains must be available for play on the first day of the event. - 4) Once the Captain has named the two (2) players competing in the singles, the pairings for the Tie shall be made automatic as determined by the ATP Ranking (including Protected Ranking) on the Monday prior to the start of the competition. - Protected Ranking (singles) will be used for a player's position on the team but cannot be used for team seeding. - 6) The final shall be held on the 9th day (Sunday) of the Tournament. - 7) The ATP Supervisor reserves the right to change the schedule of play, alter starting times and make other changes deemed necessary for the smooth running of the competition.
+- 1) The eighteen (18) teams shall play Round Robin matches over the first days to determine the six (6) winners of the Round Robin groups and the two best runner ups (one for each city) qualifying for the Quarterfinals. - Following the draw, the daily ties (country v country) for the round robin sessions will be scheduled and announced. - 3) All players and Captains must be available for play on the first day of the event. - 4) Once the Captain has named the two (2) players competing in the singles, the pairings for the Tie shall be made automatic as determined by the ATP/WTA Ranking. - Protected Ranking/Special Ranking (singles) will be used for a player's position on the team but cannot be used for team seeding. - 6) A travel day for the Quarterfinal winners from Perth will take place on the 7th day (Thursday) of the Tournament. - 7) The Semi-Finals will be held on the 9th day of the tournament. - 8) The Final will be held on the 10th day of the tournament. - 9) The ATP/WTA Supervisors reserve the right to change the schedule of play, alter starting times and make other changes deemed necessary for the smooth running of the competition.

-G.Team Captain / Team Coaches
+G. Team Captain / Team Coaches